josquin-research-project/jrp-scores/README.md

 A peculiar aspect in music of the sixteenth century (from a modern viewpoint) is an incomplete notation of accidentals needed for performance.
 Editorial accidentals have been added to these scores to realize the performance practice of the time.
-An "i" following an accidental indicates that it was not written in the original notation and is added as an interpretation of the original intent.
+An "i" immediately following an accidental indicates that it was not written in the original notation and is added as an interpretation of the original intent.
 When written without an "i" after it, the accidental is found in the original notation, either from the key signature, or an explicit accidental written immediately before the note.

 Another conceptual difference is the use of mensuration signs.
 These evolved (decayed) into modern time signatures.
 The most common mensuration in the music is Cut-C, from which modern cut-time originates.
 In this mensuration the *beat* is at the whole-note rhythmic level, and the metric cycle is two beats (a breve).
 Circle mensuration is the second most common mensuration in the music.
 This represents three whole-note beats per rhythmic cycle (dotted breve).
-Mensuration signs also convey tempo, so MIDI files on the [JRP] website made from these scores typically interpret tempo from the mensuration signs in the data.
+Mensuration signs also convey tempo, so MIDI files on the [JRP](http://josquin.stanford.edu) website made from these scores typically interpret tempo from the mensuration signs in the data.

 Barlines had not yet been invented in the 15th century, so all barlines in the data are interpreted.
 This is more deterministic than adding implicit accidentals.
-Typically barlines represent breves (double whole notes) durations, although they sometimes represent longs (quadruple whoe notes), and may include patterns of dashed and solid lines to indicate the implied long (solid lines) and breve (dash line) metric grid of the music.
+Typically barlines represent breves (double whole notes) durations, although they sometimes represent longs (quadruple whole notes), and may include patterns of dashed and solid lines to indicate the implied long (solid lines) and breve (dash line) metric grid of the music.

 All parts are encoded in modern notation that is sensitive to the original mensural notation intent of the fifteenth century.
-The main difference is that all rhtymic durations augmentation dots are make explicit and not contextually dependent as in mensural notation.
-Since the original parts were not written in modern score layout during the fifteenth century, mensuration shifts sometimes do not occur at the same point in each part.
+The main difference is that all rhythmic durations and augmentation dots are make explicit rather than dependent on a note's musical context.
+Since the original parts were not written in modern score layout during the fifteenth century, mensuration changes sometimes do not occur at the same point in each part.
 For example, one part may have a whole note in Cut-C mensuration while another part has a dotted whole note in 3 mensuration.
-This will be represented with the same rhythmic duration in the data either as a whole note and a triplet dotted whole note (most common), or as two dotted whole notes with the second one rhythmically scaled by 2/3rds to generate a visual whole note.
+This is represented in the data with the same rhythmic duration in each part, usually as a whole note and a triplet dotted whole note using an ```\*rscale:3/2``` interpretation in the second part to indicate that it is to be displayed with a rhythmic duration 3/2 longer (i.e., convert the triplet dotted whole note into a non-triplet dotted whole note).
+Triplet brackets are given explicitly in the data using "V" and "Z" characters (this will change in the future).
+Triplet brackets indicate music that was original in colored notation, which was the mensural equivalent of tripets.
+Music in 3 mensuration (an alternate mensural method of showing tuplets) may be represented as modern rhythmic triplets, but will not contain triplet brackets.

+Ligatures are groups of notes with their heads attached to each other which typically gives information about the rhythm of the notes in mensural notation.
+Usually modern notation of mensural music will place brackets around individual notes which were originally part of a ligature group.
+However, ligatures are not indicated in this data.

 # Composers #